miladxandi/Simplist/README.md

-Just like any other PHP framework we started this project based on MVC architecture with the featured services like `$Add->Loader` , `gVerb` | `pVerb` , SharedLayouts, Middlewares & pre-defined security.
+Just like any other PHP framework we started this project based on MVC architecture with the featured services like `$Add->Loader` , `REST API` , `SharedLayouts` , `Middlewares` & pre-defined security concepts.
 Everything in Simplist is as simple as installing it on your server!

 # Documentation